• Home / Insight / What’s coming in 2025?

 Motor

-• MedCo Consultation Response: The MedCo Consultation Response, which has been long overdue, is expected in Q1 2025.
+• MedCo Consultation Response: The MedCo Consultation Response, which has been long overdue, is expected shortly.
 This will address various issues, including proposed increases to the cost limits for medical reports.

 • Premium Finance Market Review: The Premium Finance Market Review is underway, with terms of reference currently under consideration.
 While the exact timeline is unconfirmed, this review is expected to conclude by the end of 2025.